 Superintendent’s Messages to Families

-Each month, Interim Superintendent Dr. Roderick F. Richmond shares a message with MSCS families that highlights district progress, celebrates student and staff achievements, and reinforces the priorities guiding our work.
+Each month, Superintendent Dr. Roderick F. Richmond shares a message with MSCS families that highlights district progress, celebrates student and staff achievements, and reinforces the priorities guiding our work.
 These letters offer a transparent look into the initiatives shaping our schools and the steps we are taking to support high-quality learning, strong attendance, school safety, and community partnership.

 We invite you to explore each monthly message to stay informed, stay connected, and join us in supporting the success of every MSCS student.